Simon-Busch/abi-ast_simplifier/readme.md

 1. Prepare Contract AST Files: Place your Solidity contract JSON files (containing the AST) into the data/ directory.
 These JSON files can be generated using the Solidity compiler with the appropriate flags.

-Can be done either with: `solc --ast-json -o data/ YourContract.sol` Or
+Can be done with:
 `forge build --ast` for a whole project.

+2. Create a `data` folder and paste all desired build folder or all the json inside.

-2. Build && run the Application: `make run`
+3. Build && run the Application: `make run`

 ### Navigating the Terminal UI